jan-christiansen/cabal-uninstall/README.markdown

 Invoke

-    cabal-uninstall <package-name> [--force]
+    cabal-uninstall {pkg-id} [--force]

-to unregister a package nameed `<package-name>` and delete the corresponding library folder.
-The parameter `--force` is passed to `ghc-pkg unregister` to unregister a package even if it breaks other packages.
-If the package is installed globally you have to provide root privileges to `cabal-uninstall`.
+to unregister a package nameed `{pkg-id}` and delete the corresponding package folder.
+If there are several packages with the name `{pkg-id}` the script asks the user to select one.
+If `cabal-uninstall` is called with the parameter `--force`, then this parameter is passed to `ghc-pkg unregister` to unregister a package even if it breaks other packages.
+You might have to provide root privileges to `cabal-uninstall` to delete the folder.